SYMPTOMS |

 |

 - Ideal application is 3 mils wet (1-2 mils dry).
 If Wet Edge is applied too thickly, the paint may surface-cure, leaving solvents and wet paint underneath.
-In most cases this will only prolong dry times, days or even weeks.
+In most cases this will only prolong dry times by days or even weeks.
 The paint can be removed and repainted, if waiting for the soft paint to cure is not desirable.

-- Any other solvents may have adverse effects, including Penetrol and Japan Drier if not used properly.
+- Any other solvents may have adverse effects, including Penetrol and Japan Drier, if not used properly.

 |